 Students are provided with textbooks and other educational items.
-Each student is assigned numbered books and is responsible for the care and condition of the given text.
-Loss or destruction of books will result in payment to the school.
+This may include technology and devices, such as iPads, Chromebooks, etc. Each student is assigned numbered materials and are responsible for the care and condition of our school property.
+Loss or destruction of books/devices will result in payment to the school.
 Please be especially careful in wet weather to protect these items.
 Please do not write in books except when instructed by the teacher.